omegakatana92/Gundam-Seed-Battle-Assault-Recomp/README.md

 **The original game ROM is not included in this repository.**

-Because this project is currently under development, the build may not yet be fully functional or complete.

 ## Contributing

-Contributions and improvements are welcome!
+**Contributions are welcome!**

-Developers can **fork this repository**, make changes, test their work, and submit a **Pull Request**.
+Anyone interested in improving the recompilation can **fork this repository**, make changes, test their work, and submit a **Pull Request**.

-Possible contributions include:

-* Bug fixes
+The project is specifically open to contributions that can help resolve the remaining graphical issues.

+### Areas That Need Improvement

+* Battle UI rendering
+* Character portrait rendering
+* Other graphical compatibility issues
+* Graphics accuracy and consistency
 * Performance improvements
 * Controller improvements
 * Fullscreen improvements
 * Linux compatibility
 * Steam Deck compatibility
 * Build-system improvements
+* Documentation
 * Accessibility improvements

-* Documentation improvements
-* Configuration options
-* Additional platform support
+### How to Contribute

+1. **Fork** this repository.
+2. Clone your fork.
+3. Make your improvements.
+4. Build and test the recompilation.
+5. Commit your changes.
+6. Push your changes to your fork.
+7. Open a **Pull Request** back to this repository.

 Please do not submit copyrighted ROM files, Gundam assets, anime assets, music, artwork, or other proprietary game material.